Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: The main result

-We need to show that some post-composition of this automorphism with an element of the small modular group is fiber and orientation preserving.
-In other words, we need to show that there is a fiber and orientation preserving automorphism $\Upsilon$ such that $\Upsilon\circ \Phi \circ \Psi^{-1} $ is in the small modular group.
+We need to show that some post-composition of this automorphism with an element of the small modular group is fibre and orientation preserving.
+In other words, we need to show that there is a fibre and orientation preserving automorphism $\Upsilon$ such that $\Upsilon\circ \Phi \circ \Psi^{-1} $ is in the small modular group.